BeTR-biogeochemistry-modeling/sbetr/README.md

 ## Testing

-Integration of pFUnit based unit tests and a systems level regression test driver are in progress.
+BeTR testing inclueds [pFUnit](http://pfunit.sourceforge.net/) based unit tests and a systems level regression test driver.

+pFUnit tests are created automatical during the build.
+Run the unit tests with

+    make test

+or by calling ctest in the build directory.

+Regression tests are based on calling the standalone sbetr executable and checking the results are within a specified epsilon of a baseline.

+### Creating new tests

+*Document procedure for new pFUnit tests*

 ## Running